About me

 Labas! (hello in Lithuanian)

 The primary focus of my research concerns syntactic theory and morphological theory.
 I am interested in the division of labor among the lexicon, syntax, and the post-syntax (specifically morphology and semantics).
-In my work, I explore the structure and nature of the extended verbal projection, in particular the assignment of Case and movement within this domain.
-I am also interested in the nature of syntactic atoms, specifically features, and their distribution in human language.
+In my work, I explore the structure and nature of extended verbal projections, in particular the assignment of Case and movement within this domain.
+I am also interested in the nature of syntactic atoms i.e., features, and their distribution in human language.
 My work draws on empirical findings based on my ongoing research on Lithuanian, an understudied Baltic language, in comparison to Latvian and Latgalian.
 I also do fieldwork on Ndebele (Bantu language).
 My current projects are:

-- LSA.
-Handout.
-Referential vs. Impersonal you in English (with Raffaella Zanuttini)
+• Referential vs. Impersonal you in English (with Raffaella Zanuttini), submitted to Language

-I received my Ph.D in Linguistics at the University of Pennsylvania under the direction of Julie Anne Legate.
+I received my Ph.D in Linguistics from the University of Pennsylvania under the direction of Julie Anne Legate.
 In my dissertation, I explored the relationship between Voice, case, and subjecthood.
+I also held postdoctoral positions at Yale and Princeton.

 RESEARCH TOPICS: Baltic Languages, Bantu Languages, Nominalizations, Passives vs. Impersonals, Voice, Implicit Arguments, Impersonal Pronouns, Subjecthood, Structural vs. Non-Structural case Dichotomy, Morphological Representation of Gender, Non-agreement, Definiteness, Kind reference.